 What are the income tax effects?

-The duty is on the taxpayer to send details of all maintenance orders to the Income Tax Department as proof that the orders have been approved.
+The duty is on the taxpayer to send details of all maintenance orders to Tax at Customer and Local Services as proof that the orders have been approved.
 The couples will say what amounts are being paid or received on their tax returns, and these can then be confirmed.

-Voluntary agreements drafted and signed at lawyers' offices are also considered to have been approved, and the taxpayer should send evidence of the agreement to the Income Tax Department on a special form for the purpose.
+Voluntary agreements drafted and signed at lawyers' offices are also considered to have been approved, and the taxpayer should send evidence of the agreement to the department on a special form for the purpose.

 Informal agreements which have been entered into may result in problems when the parties try to claim allowance for tax, as there is no evidence to offer.
 It might therefore be necessary to have an agreement drawn up by a lawyer.